Prachiiii/titanbay-analytics-engineer-case-study/README.md

 ## What I Would Build Next

-1. **`mart_partner_support_summary`** — the current model excludes 860 tickets (43% of the total) from investor-level analysis because they cannot be attributed to a specific investor, 760 RM tickets and 100 internal staff tickets.
+1. **`mart_partner_support_summary`** the current model excludes 860 tickets (43% of the total) from investor-level analysis because they cannot be attributed to a specific investor, 760 RM tickets and 100 internal staff tickets.
 These are counted in the total workload figures in mart_ticket_volume_vs_closes but there is no dedicated model for analysing them at partner level.
 A mart_partner_support_summary with one row per partner would close this gap, giving the IS team a complete picture of workload by partner organisation rather than just the subset attributable to individual investors.

-**A more sophisticated pressure signal** — the current `is_pressure_month` flag in `mart_ticket_volume_vs_closes` looks at the problem from one angle: months where ticket volume is above average AND a close is scheduled.
+**A more sophisticated pressure signal** the current `is_pressure_month` flag in `mart_ticket_volume_vs_closes` looks at the problem from one angle: months where ticket volume is above average or a close is scheduled.
 This is a reasonable starting point but misses two things.
 First, not all closes are equal; a £500M close affects far more investors than a £10M one, and the current flag treats them identically.
 Second, months with very high ticket volume but no close scheduled are not flagged at all, even if the IS team is clearly under strain.

 A better approach would be a weighted `pressure_score` combining three signals, each normalised to a 0–1 scale so they can be compared fairly: